nushell/nushell.github.io/book/configuration.md

   ```

 ::: tip
 As mentioned above, the OS Path variable is automatically converted by Nushell.
-As a result, it can be treated as a list within `env.nu` without needing to be present in `ENV_CONVERSIONS`.
+As a result, it can be treated as a list within your startup config without needing to be present in `ENV_CONVERSIONS`.
 Other colon-separated paths, like `XDG_DATA_DIRS`, are not automatically converted.
 :::

 To add an additional conversion, [`merge`](/commands/docs/merge.md) it into the `$env.ENV_CONVERSIONS` record.
 For example, to add a conversion for the `XDG_DATA_DIRS` variable: